simde-utc/portail/documentation/backend/installation.md

 - Ça part !

-## Mise à jour
+## Update

-- Mettre à jour les packages php avec `composer update`
+- Update all php packages with `composer update`
-- Mettre à jour les packages npm avec `npm install`
+- Update all npm packages with `npm install`
-- Relancer les migrations avec `php artisan migrate:fresh --seed`
+- Reload migrations with `php artisan migrate:fresh --seed`

-## En cas de problèmes
+## In case of a problem

 - `composer dump-autoload`
 - `php config:clear`

-## Commandes
+## Commands

-Des commandes artisan ont été développées pour simplifier l'installation et la maintenance de l'application :
+Some `artisan` command were developed to simplify the application installation an maintenance.
-- `php artisan portail:install` pour installer ou mettre à jour toute l'application
+- `php artisan portail:install` to install or update the whole application.
-- `php artisan portail:clear` pour supprimer les ressources mise en cache
+- `php artisan portail:clear` to delete all cached data.
-- `php artisan portail:optimize` pour mettre en cache les ressources
+- `php artisan portail:optimize` to cache resources.